JoeFanning/Unconscious-Species/README.md

 The possible number of exact points is superpositional: the number could be infinite as the end of a universe is unknown and at the same time the exact point of crossover can be experienced.
 Experiencing the exact point of crossover is the origin of the unconscious species.
 This begins with a resolution of infinity using time distortion.
 And the experiencing and practicing of non logic using such states like paradoxical states of consciousness.
 On the other side of the black hole as in example 2, logic and time will have a 50% probability of existing.
 Only experience will be available, so to evolve for such experiences we will have to practice non time and non logic experiences.

 Observing a phenomenon logically will be counter productive and even destructive.
 Experiencing the phenomenon without conscious intellect will not.
-Every individual's psyclical energy and processes differ so every observer's psyclical frequency will not only alter a phenomenon being observed but will also yield differences from individual observers.
+Every individual's  psychical energy and processes differ so every observer's  psychical frequency will not only alter a phenomenon being observed but will also yield differences from individual observers.
 Only experiencing a phenomenon will not alter the phenomenon.
 An unconscious species only experiences a phenomenon and is left open to every experience from any universe or dimension, including those without time or logic.
+The collapse of the way function by an observer is caused by the psychical eminenting brain waves contacting it and causing it to collapse.
+The psyche emits frequencies, if the current frequency of the psyche is vibrating stronger than the frequency of the superpositional state then the wave function will collapse(or is really forced) into an eigenstate.
+The frequency of the psychical energy is a judgment pertaining to subconscious egotistical preferences.
+If the psychical frequency was brought below the frequency of the superpositional state then experience of the original superpositional state would be experienced.
+The question is can that level of frequency be conscious or is that level of frequency below the conscious state.
+An unconscious species has no frequency and can experience all natural quantum states without judgment.
+The spirit has no frequency and can experience all natural vibrations from below the quantum to above the cosmic without judgment.
+It is the true observer(if you want to talk consciously).

+<h4> — Unfinished Section —</h4>
 Time distortion is easy to practice for non time experiences.
 Non logic can use experiences like paradoxes.
 Duality Paradox in Wave–particle duality.